ttadano/alamode/docs/source/anphondir/inputanphon.rst

  :Default: 0
  :Type: Integer
- :Description: When ``CLASSICAL = 1``, all thermodynamic functions including the occupation function, heat capacity, and mean square displacements are calculated using the classical formlae.
+ :Description: When ``CLASSICAL = 1``, all thermodynamic functions including the occupation function, heat capacity, and mean square displacements are calculated using the classical formulae.
 This option may be useful when comparing the lattice dynamics and molecular dynamics results.

 ````